 - Situational Leadership - guides a leader on the type of coaching required to develop a worker in a specific situation

-The researchers from Michigan State thought of these two behaviors at opposite end of a single continuum.
+The researchers from Michigan State thought of these two behaviors as being on opposite ends of a single continuum.
 Thus, a leader could be strong with one of these two behaviors, but would be weaker in the opposite one.

 The notion that just two dimensions can describe leadership behavior has the attraction of simplicity.
 However, humans are far from being two dimensional in their behaviors, hence, you have to learn more than the model, but the model is a great place to start.